woleet/woleet-secure-module/README.md

 # Woleet Secure Module

 This module is used by Woleet.ID Server to manage:
+- key generation and import/export functions
+- signature functions
 - encryption/decryption functions
-- key generation and import/export functions.

 The idea is to keep all sensitive data isolated in this moduleto improve security and to allow different implementations.